How to create cool PowerPoint tables

-You will need experience to be quick at turning tables into shapes.
+You will need experience to be quick at turning good looking tables in PowerPoint into shapes.
 You might have a standard format internally approved that you cannot radically change.
 Therefore, from now on, I’ll show you part of the following techniques applied to the reshaped table and part of them applied to the old style table so you’ll know that you can apply them in both cases.
 Keep in mind that the best practice is always to turn the table into shapes and work from there.

 Highlight core messages with contrast

 By making key elements of your table stand out from one another, you can group or distinguish data from each other.
 For example, you could bold the title, dividers, or headings.
 You can use different font sizes, styles, or letter cases for different elements in your table.
 You can use color to emphasize backgrounds or text.
 Regardless of which of these you choose for creating contrast, remember that “less is more” when it comes to creating an effective table.

 Copy-pasted the table into PowerPoint as an image;

 Resize and desaturate the image;

 Another step to create good looking tables in PowerPoint is to add 3 text boxes with white background over the old figures;

 Choose a different font, increase the size of it and change the color.

 Alignment is important for keeping your table neat and clear.
 For example, all numbers in the columns should line up with each other and with their headings.
 Structure your table so that all elements seem to be properly aligned with each other: titles, headings, data, dividers, notes.